 The Alhambra — the Moorish last stand in Spain

-Looming above the tight downtown streets of Granada, the Alhambra dominates the city skyline.
+Looming above the tight downtown streets of Granada, the Islamic Alhambra dominates the city skyline.
 This fortress-palace-garden preserves the most complete vestiges of the Moorish occupation of Spain.

 This amazing collection of buildings along the imposing ridgeline consists of four main areas — the Palacios Nazaries, the Generalife, the Alcazaba and the Palacio de Carlos V. The Palacios Nazaries is the remains of the Caliph’s ornate palace.
 The Generalife contains the summer palace and the best remaining Moorish gardens.
 The Alcazaba is the original fort that occupied the tip of the ridgeline, and from which the Caliph supervised the construction of the Palacios Nazaries.
 The Palacio de Carlos V is a massive white Western palace plopped in the middle of the reddish Moorish splendor in the 1500s.

 The Islamic Alhambra is magical